Aquarium heaters are one of the most unreliable pieces of equipment for your fish tank.

 It’s important to put the heater in a spot where the fish won’t get stuck between the heater and something else like a decoration.
 If fish get trapped, they could get burned pretty bad.
 Make sure you have some hiding place for the fish, so they don’t feel they have to hide out by the heater.

 You’ll want to be careful, especially with cheaper glass heaters because they have been known to blow up and cause house fires.
-Knowing heater safety is a must.
+I have an article on the dangers of aquarium heaters here.

 Here are some highlights.